this is my story.

 Over three years and with a minimal budget, we radically transformed the media presence of a government-funded program from a stuffy website with a few cell phone photos to a a brand-new website with a rich media library that featured highlight videos, professional photography, blog posts, interactive .pdf program materials, and compelling social media accounts.

-If you're wondering how I spend time outside of work, you're likely to find me at home with my family, at Harvest Church with my church family, or exploring new food and coffee in my hometown of Knoxville, TN.
+Outside of work, you're likely to find me at home with my family, at Harvest Church with my church family, or exploring new food and coffee in my hometown of Knoxville, TN.